EJ-Lan/DefendPass/README.md

 # DefendPass
-Defend Sass is a Python scripting project which uses a password API to help inform users if their password has been breached before
+Defend Pass is a Python scripting project which uses a password API to help inform users if their password has been breached before

 ## Password API